Documentation Index

 - Identify the deployment:

-- Trust the cluster CA certificate from the installation bundle (for example, in your
+- Trust the cluster CA certificate in the

-poolside-installdirectory), or from the OS trust store location under/usr/local/...after it has been installed on the host - Certificate installation steps vary by operating system
+poolside-installdirectory of your installation bundle, or from the OS trust store under/usr/local/...after installation - Certificate installation steps vary by operating system

 -